embedded-office/canopen-stack/README.md

 - hardware independent collection of examples for demonstration purpose (exchange driver and re-compiler should be enought for usage on real target hardware)
 - improve documentation of single test cases within the testsuite
-- add the SDO client (rarely used, but nice to have)
+- add the SDO client (rarely used, but nice to have) Feel free to add issues with further ideas or needs!

 # License